• Home

 This salad makes a delicious lunch or starter.
 It is a salad that is a little bit different that is fancy enough to be served at a dinner party.

-Can this salad be made vegetarian?
+Can this salad be made vegetarian or vegan?

 You would also need to swap the Parmesan.
 Many people think Parmesan is vegetarian but as it contains rennet which is an animal product; it isn’t.

-This salad is already gluten free.
+This salad is naturally gluten free.

 Other recipes you might like